sandialabs/TuckerMPI/src/kokkos/api_classes.md

 ```

 - The class `TensorGramEigenvalues` was not present in the original code, and has been introduced to store the eigenvalues when doing **sthosvd** via Gram.
 Why are we doing this?
 Because the original code, when doing **sthosvd**, was storing the core tensor, factors and eigenvalues from the Gram *all* inside the `TuckerTensor` class.
-However, when using QR instead of Gram, there are no eigenvalues so the methods inside Tucker are not applicable.
+However, when using QR instead of Gram, there are no eigenvalues, so the methods inside Tucker are not applicable.
 Therefore, we decided to separate things: in our new code, the `TuckerTensor` class (see above) stores only the core tensor and the factor matrices, and the `TensorGramEigenvalues` stores the eigenvalues.